 - Preheat the broiler to 475 degrees.
-Wash the chilies and spray them with olive oil.
-Place on a baking sheet and broil, turning occasionally until the chilies are brown and the skin is blistered; about 10-15 minutes.
+Wash the chiles and spray them with olive oil.
+Place on a baking sheet and broil, turning occasionally until the chiles are brown and the skin is blistered; about 10-15 minutes.

-- While the chilies are roasting, mix together the ranch dressing and the adobo sauce.
+- While the chiles are roasting, mix together the ranch dressing and the adobo sauce.
 Transfer to a plastic squeeze bottle and refrigerate until ready to use.

-- Remove chilies from the oven, peel off the blistered skin, remove the seeds and stems, and cut lengthwise into 1/4-1/8 inch wide strips.
+- Remove chiles from the oven, peel off the blistered skin, remove the seeds and stems, and cut lengthwise into 1/4-1/8 inch wide strips.
 Set aside.